ctapnec/GPTGeoChat/README.md

 # GPTGeoChat🌎: Benchmarking Conversational Geolocation
-> This is **NOT** the Repository for "Granular Privacy Control for Geolocation with Vision Language Models", but a mere fork with added HuggingFace support.
+> This is **NOT** the Repository for "Granular Privacy Control for Geolocation with Vision Language Models", but a mere fork with added HuggingFace Inference support.
 You can find the original repostitory [here](https://github.com/ethanm88/GPTGeoChat).

 > Changes introduced by *ctapnec* - HuggingFace transformer imagetext-to-text pipeline (currently for transformers.AutoModelForVision2Seq class of models) *in progress (for transformers.OTHERS imagetext-to-text)*.
 Reversed the moderation decisions prompted process and implemented it in (relatively) user-friendly pipeline script.